GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 }
 ```

-This will do two things; run all the bytes sent through `bytes.ToLower()`, and
+This does two things: runs all of the bytes through `bytes.ToLower()` and
+then logs the requests.

-then log the requests as before.
-I will deploy it using the same scripts as the
+Here is the result of deploying the service using the same scripts as in the
-first demonstration, make **no** changes to the bucket, and then reload my
+first demonstration, making no changes to the bucket, and then reloading the
 webpage:

 ![lowercasing](https://storage.googleapis.com/gcp-community/tutorials/cloud-run-golang-gcs-proxy/lowercasing.png)

-The differences might not be immediately obvious, but note that "Lake
+The differences might not be immediately obvious, but note that the filter has transformed `Lake Washington` to `lake washington`,
-Washington" is now "lake washington," and "Google Cloud" is "google cloud."
-The
-filter worked!

-If you were to look closer at the network performance and TTFB, you'd find
+and `Google Cloud` to `google cloud`.

-they're unchanged.
-This is because this filter is a streaming filter.
-Let's take
+Network performance and TTFB are unchanged because this filter is a streaming filter.

-a quick look at how that works.
+Here's an example of a streaming filter:

 ```go
 // ToLower applies bytes.ToLower to the media.